RaspberryPiFoundation/python-curriculum/en-GB/robo-trumps/Robo-Trumps - notes.md

 ---
-title: Robotrumps — Volunteer Notes
+title: Robo-Trumps — Volunteer Notes
 ---

 #Introduction:
-This project introduces for loops through a fun turtle race game.
-Loops are used to draw the race track and to make the turtles move a random number of steps each turn.
-A group of children can each pick a turtle, the one that gets the furthest is the winner.
+In this project learners will read data from a file into a dictionary, to create robot trump cards.
+The cards can then be used to play Robo-Trumps with a friend.

 #Online Resources